ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 .. note:: If you mistakenly close your browser window, your Codespace is still running.
    You can access it again from the PyMAPDL repository, by clicking the green **Code** button and then the **Codespaces** tab.
-You should see a list of your current (active and stopped) Codespaces, where you can select the one that you want.
+You should see a list of your current (active and stopped) Codespace machine, where you can select the one that you want.

 .. warning:: **Closing the browser window does not stop the Codespace from running**, which means you continue to be billed.